The Pearl Button

 The Pearl Button (El botón de nácar) is a 2015 Chilean documentary film directed by Patricio Guzmán.
 It was screened in the main competition section of the 65th Berlin International Film Festival where it won the Silver Bear for Best Script.
-It won the Lumières Award for Best Documentary at the 21st Lumières Awards.
-The filmmaker has described the work as part of a triptych with Nostalgia for the Light and potentially a third film focusing on the Andes.
+It won the Lumière Award for Best Documentary at the 21st Lumière Awards.
+The filmmaker has described the work as part of a trilogy with Nostalgia for the Light and third film The Cordillera of Dreams focusing on the Andes.

 It explores familiar Guzmán themes such as memory and the historical past, particularly that of history's losers rather than victors, recording some of the last surviving members of the original Alacalufe and Yaghan tribes.
 A departure for Guzmán is that it does not focus solely on Chile's past under Augusto Pinochet, as the title was partly inspired by a shirt button discovered during a 2004 investigation by Chilean judge Juan Guzmán on a length of rail used to weigh the bodies of Pinochet's victims dumped in the sea and partly by the button after which the Yaghan native Jemmy Button was named when taken aboard HMS Beagle in 1830.